INTRODUCTION

 1 - MOTD (MESSAGE OF THE DAY)

-Whenever you log into your Raspberry Pi via SSH it schows you a copyright notice, the default message of the day (motd):
+By default, when you log into your Raspberry Pi via SSH, you see a static copyright notice.:

 cd /etc/update-motd.d